afraidspy/SortingAlgorithms/README.md

 # Algorithms

-Implementation of different kind of algorithms in order to know what is their computational complexity
+Implementation of different kinds of algorithms in order to know what is their computational complexity